0x00-0x00/ShellPop/README.md

 The port is obfuscated by replacing 443 with an expression that evaluates to 443.
 This expression is generated randomly as well.

 ---
+#### Size Concerns
 Although IPfuscation is optional, random variable obfuscation is now automatically enforced on all payloads.
 If the size of the payload is a real concern, you can pass the `--obfuscate-small` option to have the payload be minimally increased in size by obfuscation.
+The variable names, IP address and port number will be significantly shorter when used with this option.

 ![Screenshot](img/img-small-obfuscation.JPG?raw=true)